On the Smallest Support Size of Integer Solutions to Linear Equations: Proof of Theorems and

-Applying unimodular column operations, we can bring $A$ into Hermite normal form $H= $, where $D\in \mathbb{Z}^{m\times m}$ is a lower triangular matrix.
-We have the relation $AU= $, where $U\in \mathbb{Z}^{n\times n}$ is a unimodular matrix corresponding to the unimodular operations (see e.g. Section 1.5.2 in~\cite{conforti2014integer}).
-To proceed, we remind readers of some basic facts about unimodular operations. \begin{fact} Let $C$ be any $m\times n$ integer matrix where $m\leq n$, and $V$ be an $n\times n$ unimodular matrix.
-Then, the greatest common divisor (GCD) of all $m\times m$ subdeterminants of $CV$ is equal to the GCD of all $m\times m$ subdeterminants of $C$. \end{fact} \begin{fact} The GCD of all $m\times m$ subdeterminants of $C$ is zero (i.e. all $m\times m$ subdeterminants of $C$ are $0$) if and only if the rows of $C$ are linearly dependent. \end{fact} The first fact follows from the GCD of all $m\times m$ subdeterminants of $C$ being invariant under unimodular column operations (see, e.g., Section 4.4 of \cite{schrijver1998theory}).
+The first fact follows from the GCD of all $m\times m$ subdeterminants of $C$ being invariant under unimodular column operations (see, e.g., Section 4.4 of \cite{schrijver1998theory}).
 To see the second fact, we can bring $C$ into its Hermite normal form $ $ by applying unimodular column operations $V$, i.e. $CV= $.
-By the first fact, the GCD of all $m\times m$ subdeterminants of $C$ equals to that of $CV$, which is $\det(C')$.
+By the first fact, the GCD of all $m\times m$ subdeterminants of $C$ equals that of $CV$, which is $\det(C')$.
 Thus, the GCD is $0$ if and only if $\det(C')=0$, which means the rows of $C'$ are linearly dependent.
 Since $V$ is unimodular and thus nonsingular, the rows of $C'$ are linearly dependent if and only if the rows of $C$ are linearly dependent.
 Furthermore, it may be useful to recall that the Hermite normal form of a matrix is unique.
 Due to these facts and the properties of unimodular matrices, we have the following lemma.

 \begin{lemma} Let $A\in\mathbb{Z}^{m\times n}$ be a matrix with integrally independent columns.
 Let $H = AU$ be the Hermite normal form of $A$, where $U$ is a unimodular matrix.
 Suppose $U= $, where $U_1\in \mathbb{Z}^{n\times m}, U_2\in \mathbb{Z}^{n\times (n-m)}$.
 Then $U_2$ must satisfy the following properties: \begin{enumerate} \item[(P1).] $U_2$ has at least one nonsingular $(n-m)\times (n-m)$ submatrix. \item[(P2).]
 The GCD of all $(n-m)\times (n-m)$ subdeterminants of $U_2$ is $1$. \item[(P3).]
 For each row $i$ of $U_2$, there exists some prime $q_i \geq 2$ such that $q_i\mid (U_2)_{ij}$ for all $j \in [n-m]$. \end{enumerate} \end{lemma}